Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Introduction

 \section{Introduction}

-In the paradigm of Industry 4.0, the traditional Industrial Control Systems (ICS) that include operational technology (OT) is increasingly integrated with general-purpose Information Technology (IT) systems~\cite{dietz2020unleashing}.
-Whereas integrating IT and OT systems in Cyber-Physical Systems (CPSs) provides promising solutions in a plethora of ubiquitous industrial ecosystems, it introduces novel attack vectors~\cite{suhail2021blockchainbased}.
-Usually, operational functionality outweighs security.
+\IEEEPARstart{I}{n} the paradigm of Industry 4.0, traditional Industrial Control Systems (ICSs) that include Operational Technology (OT) are increasingly integrated with general-purpose Information Technology (IT) systems~\cite{dietz2020unleashing}.
+Whereas integrating IT and OT systems in Cyber-Physical Systems (CPSs) provides promising solutions in a plethora of ubiquitous industrial ecosystems, it introduces novel attack vectors~\cite{suhail2021blockchainbased} such as Man-in-the-Middle (MITM).
+Usually, in IT/OT-system operational functionality outweighs security~\cite{dietz2020unleashing}.
 Furthermore, if addressed at all, security is often added retrospectively during the operation phase of the asset rather than at the initial design phase.
-Thus, loopholes in the system infrastructure enable the attackers to launch a multitude of complex cyber-attacks.
-Such attacks not only highly degrade the overall system performance but have catastrophic consequences on human safety and life.
+Thus, loopholes in the system infrastructure enable attackers to gain deep knowledge of system behavior and launch covert attacks or Advanced Persistent Threats (APTs).
+Considering human-machine collaboration scenarios, such attacks not only degrade the overall system performance but may pose human safety risks.
+One such example of ICS-tailored malware is Stuxnet~\cite{langner2013kill}, where, without being detected, a malicious code can intercept and modify the data sent to and from Programmable Logic Controllers (PLCs).